Our German (Beginners) evening language classes are open to adult learners, aged 18 and over, and are taught by skilled and experienced tutors.

 - Spring term (April – June).

 The winter and spring terms are a continuation of the autumn term.
-If you are a complete beginner, we recommend you join in the autumn.
-To complete a full level, you would normally attend all three consecutive terms.
+Please note that If you are a complete beginner, you should not join mid-way through the year, but instead wait and join in the autumn term when the complete beginner courses start.
+To complete a full level, you need to attend all three consecutive terms.

 Nevertheless, you can join the class at the beginning of any term.
 To ensure that you enrol on the right course if joining us in January or April, please check your language level with our tutors at one of our open evenings.